MAIF/otoroshi/manual/src/main/paradox/topics/graphql-composer.md

   -u admin-api-apikey-id:admin-api-apikey-secret
 ```

-The route is created but it expects an API, exposed on the localhost:8181, to work.
+Our created route expects an API, exposed on the localhost:8181, designed to retrieve users based on their countries.

-Let's create this simple API which returns a list of users and of countries.
-This should look like the following snippet.
+Let's develop this API using NodeJS.
 The API uses express as http server.

 ```js
 const express = require('express')